sulmanen/prangler/README.md

 Remove filename extension from template uris when stored in AngularJS $templateCache.
 If html partial is at src/templates/mytemplate.html, it will be stored to $templateCache with key/uri src/templates/mytemplate

+#### options.filenameForTemplateId
+Type: `boolean`
+Default value: false

+If true templates are stored in cache by filename and thus can be called in code via filename only. src/templates/mytemplate.html will be stored with mytemplate.html

 ### Usage Examples